1.FRY/Kosovo: ELECTIONS WILL CREATE NEW "HOUSEHOLDERS"

 finances.

-Partially for those reasons, many people placed their hopes in
+Partially for those reasons, many people placed

 the center-left SLD-UP coalition's chances of securing an outright